scabbiaza/coders-efficiency/README.md

 ## Contribution

-If you want to contribute to the project, this links could be useful for you:
+If you want to contribute to the project, these links could be useful for you:

 * [Git-log documentation](http://git-scm.com/docs/git-log)
 * [Working with pythonsubprocess](http://jimmyg.org/blog/2009/working-with-python-subprocess.html)